johnbanq/Intel-PA.github.io/README.md

 - Speech generation module - Kavi Jayathunge

 ### Static files
-  Files generated over the course of the work - graphs, images, reports etc
+  To view files generated over the course of the work - graphs, images, reports etc click [here](/static/)

 ### Literature
   This is a repository of academic writing that has been read so far, along with comments about its relevance to the project.
 (Maybe link to a Mendeley library here?)